GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

    The nodes are called _initial nodes_.
 2. Pick up an unvisited node in a graph in breadth-first manner.
-3. By reading dependencies of the node, add new nodes corresponding to the target Maven artifacts, identified by `groupId:artifactId[:classifier]:version`, if not present.
+3. By reading dependencies of the node, add new nodes corresponding to the target Maven artifacts, identified by Maven coordinates, if not present.
 4. Add edges from the source node to the target nodes of the Maven artifacts.
 3. Repeat the step 2-4, until all nodes are visited in the breadth-first traversal.